SNICScienceCloud/technical-training/model-serving/README.md

 Dynamic contextualization is a process of preparing a customized computing environment at runtime.
 The process ranging from creating/defining user roles and permissions to updating/installing different packages.

-## Task-1: Single server deployment without docker containers
+## Task-1: Single server deployment

 In this task we will learn how the dynamic contextualization works using Cloudinit package.
 For this task we need to use OpenStack APIs to start a VM and contextualize it at run time.
 The contextualization process will setup following working environment: